Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 ## Don't forget to chill
 It's not because you don't "see" your colleague that you can't have break time with them.
 For example we have another ritual I haven't listed above that we call the "banter".
-It's at the end of the week and it's a great moment with everyone who can / want to attend to talk about everything but work.
-We usually drink a bear, play a game (Skribbble for example) and talk about silly things.
+It's at the end of the week and it's a great moment with everyone who can/wants to attend to talk about everything but work.
+We usually drink a beer, play a game (Skribbble for example) and talk about silly things.
 We also usually do some small coffee chat break whenever the need.

 ## Conclusion